nghyane/Private-IPFS-Cluster-Data-Replication/README.md

 ## Usage:

+1.  **Prepare common files**:

+    ```bash
+    chmod +x ./prepare.sh
+    ./prepare.sh
+    ```

+    This will create the necessary directories and files for the manager/worker docker image.

-1. **Docker Swarm Initialization**:
+2.  **Docker Swarm Initialization**:

     - Follow the instructions in [run-guide](./RUN-GUIDE.md) for initializing the Docker Swarm network.

+3.  **Check**:

+    We can go open docker container terminal with `docker exec -it <container> /bin/sh` command, then we can test the IPFS cluster with the following commands:

+    Make sure all necessary files are in place:

+    ```bash
+      ls -a
+      ls /vol/swarm -a
+    ```

+    Check the IPFS configuration:

+    ```bash
+    cat ~/.ipfs/swarm.key
+    cat ~/.ipfs/config
+    ```

+    Check the IPFS Daemon service status:

+    ```bash
+    cat etc/init.d/ipfs
+    rc-status -a
+    rc-service ipfs status
+    ```

+    Check swarm network:

+    ```bash
+    ipfs bootstrap
+    docker node ls
+    ipfs swarm peers
+    ```

+    > Make sure if the IPFS Daemon is running.
+If not, we can start it manually for each node with `rc-service ipfs start` command.

+4.  **Testing**:

+    You can test the IPFS cluster with the following commands:

+    ```bash
+    ipfs add -r /vol/swarm
+    ipfs pin ls -t recursive
+    ipfs pin rm -r <cid>
+    ipfs repo gc
+    ```

-The Usage section is not complete yet.
+This docs is not complete yet.